yasyf/summ/examples/otter/README.md

-# Otter User Interview Example
+# Otter.ai User Interview Example

-This directory has an example of using `symm` with text files exported from [otter.ai](https://otter.ai).
+This directory has an example of using `summ` with text files exported from [otter.ai](https://otter.ai).

 ## Setup